TBRD: TESLA Authenticated UAS Broadcast Remote ID: Background

 \section{Background}

-\textbf{The FAA and Remote ID:} The Federal Aviation Administration (FAA) is responsible for overseeing UAS operations in the United States.
-Historically, rules have been drafted to ensure public safety in an increasingly congested National Airspace System (NAS).
-These efforts have been heavily influenced by both UAS manufacturers and hobbyists alike.
-New policies have at times led to friction and significant public scrutiny~\cite{kellington_rules_nodate}.
-Nonetheless, 14 CFR Part 107 establishes rules for UAS operations, remote pilot certification requirements, and rules for flying UAS over human beings~\cite{noauthor_small_2016}.
-To hold remote pilots accountable, the FAA now enforces 14 CFR Part 89, which requires operators to comply with the rule on Remote ID.
+14 CFR Part 107 establishes rules for UAS operations, remote pilot certification requirements, and rules for flying UASs over human beings~\cite{federal_aviation_administration_small_2016}.
+To ensure remote pilots are operating UASs safely, the FAA now enforces 14 CFR Part 89, which requires operators to comply with the rule on Remote ID.

 Pilots can comply with Remote ID in 3 different ways.
-First, an operator can operate a UAS that has been equipped by its manufacturer with the capability to broadcast identification and location information.
+First, a pilot can operate a UAS that has been equipped with the capability to broadcast identification and location information by the manufacturer.
 Second, an operator can modify their existing UAS to add the ability to broadcast Remote ID information.
-Finally, an operator can fly within an FAA-recognized identification area (FRIA) without the requirement to broadcast any Remote ID information.
-In either of the first two scenarios, the UAS ID, the operator's position, and the UAS's position and velocity information must be broadcast~\cite{noauthor_remote_2021}.
+Finally, an operator flying within an FAA-recognized identification area (FRIA) satisfies the Remote ID requirement without needing to broadcast Remote ID information.
+In either of the first two scenarios, the UAS ID, the operator's position, and the UAS's position and velocity information must be broadcast~\cite{federal_aviation_administration_remote_2021}.

 The regulations on Remote ID do not dictate the system design of a Remote ID transponder, nor do they require any means of message authentication.
 It only specifies the functional and performance requirements that any system must meet.
 In other words, the actual design and development of a Remote ID transponder is left to UAS manufacturers and, in the case of open-source solutions, UAS operators.
 The UAS manufacturer DJI produces systems that are Remote ID compliant through the use of proprietary protocols called OcuSync.
 This capability has been included even before the rule on Remote ID was codified into US law.
 While it remains closed-source, legacy versions of their system, called DroneID, have been reverse-engineered to uncover significant security flaws~\cite{schiller_drone_2023}.
 Due to the complexities of reverse engineering proprietary implementations, our work aims to enhance open source solutions for Remote ID compliance.